de-mo/rust_ev_verifier_lib/README.md

 ###  Structure of the project

-The project contains the following main modules:
+The project contains the following crates:

 - crypto_rimitives: The implementation of necessary methods, incl. a wrapper to opennssl
+- rust_verifier_lib (in directory ./lib): The implementation of the functionalities and verifications
   - data_structures: The implementation of the data used for the verifier.
 The data can be read from the files using serde
   - file_structure: The structure of the files and directory.
   - verification: The implementation of each verification.
   - The handling of xml files is at the beginning.
+- rust_verifier_console (in directory ./console): The implementation of a console application to execute the verification
+- rust_verifier_gui (in directory ./gui): The implementation of a gui application with the framework [Tauri](https://tauri.app/) to execute the verification

 ###  Difference to the Swiss Post implementation